If you are looking for tips on how to make your Twitch page look good or how to make your Twitch channel look professional, then look no further.

-And now, we are settling in this era of clean, simplistic design that focuses more on the content at hand.
+And now, we are settling into this era of clean, simplistic design that focuses more on the content at hand.

 This is what design should do.

-Your designs, and your overlays, and your branding should compliment your content.
+Your designs, your overlays, and your branding should compliment your content.

 Your design should not be your content.